jnydal/felizdate/README.md

 # FelizDate 💘

 FelizDate is a real-time, full-stack dating platform built as a personal project to explore performance, scalability, and responsive UI design.
 It features instant messaging, geolocation, and a single-page JavaScript interface optimized for both desktop and mobile.
-The platform was build between 2011-2013.
-The frontend uses a custom MVC-based DOM architecture (MooTools/jQuery), conceptually similar to modern React patterns for state-driven UI.
+The platform was built between 2011-2013 and now sports a modern **React + TypeScript** frontend (migrated from the original MooTools/jQuery MVC) that mirrors the original data contracts while embracing hooks and Redux Toolkit.

 ---

 ## Key Features

 - **Real-time chat** with WebSocket integration (like Facebook Messenger)
-- **100% JavaScript-based client** for ultra-fast UI updates
+- **Modern TypeScript client** (React 18 + Redux Toolkit + RTK Query) for ultra-fast UI updates
 - **Responsive design** – one unified codebase for desktop, tablet, and mobile
 - **Cloud optimized** using Amazon S3 & CloudFront for static and media delivery
 - **User-friendly profile dialogs** and multi-conversation support in a single browser tab